Brachial plexus

 Median nerve

-- The lateral root which is the terminal branch of the lateral cord of the brachial plexus
+- The lateral root of median nerve, which is a terminal branch of the lateral cord.

-- Two lateral lumbrical muscles
+- Two lateral lumbrical muscles.

 - Lateral two lumbricals